-If you are a Business owner, you would have no doubt come across multiple documents in your commercial transactions with other business owners or even customers.
-These documents are usually Quotations, Purchase Orders, Invoices and Tax Invoices.
-Have you ever wondered if your documents used truly offer your business the legal security you think it gives?
+If you are a Business owner, you would have undoubtedly encountered various documents in your commercial transactions with other business owners or even customers.
+Such documents typically include Quotations, Purchase Orders, Invoices, and Tax Invoices.
+Have you ever questioned whether these documents offer your business the legal security you believe they provide?

-Each of the above mentioned documents has their own set of terms and conditions with regards to the price, quantity, delivery date and et cetera.
-A critical issue may arise on which of these documents constitute the contract to which the purchaser and seller agreed to be bound by, this issue known as the “battle of forms”.
+Each of the above-mentioned documents comes with its own set of terms and conditions related to the price, quantity, delivery date, and so on.
+A crucial issue may arise regarding which of these documents constitute the contract to which the purchaser and seller have agreed to be bound – an issue known as the “battle of forms”.

-Typically Sellers and Buyers would have some sort of communication (Email, SMS and even WhatsApp) these will be taken into account when the parties’ intentions to form a contractual relationship is questioned (First stage of inquiry: whether a contract has been concluded).
-The second stage of inquiry is what are the agreed terms of the contract?
+Typically, Sellers and Buyers would communicate via different channels (Email, SMS, and even WhatsApp), and these will be taken into account when the parties’ intentions to form a contractual relationship are questioned (First stage of inquiry: has a contract been concluded?).
+The second stage of inquiry revolves around: What are the agreed terms of the contract?

 The Legal Position

-In determining whether an agreement has reached between Purchaser and Seller, the United Kingdom (UK) decision of Butler v.
-Ex-Cello-O Corporation (England) Ltd 1 WLR 401 provides guidance in this area.
+In determining whether an agreement has been reached between the Purchaser and Seller, the United Kingdom (UK) decision of Butler v.
+Ex-Cello-O Corporation (England) Ltd 1 WLR 401 provides guidance in this area – a fine example of a battle of forms contract law.

-In Butler, the seller offered to sell a tool to the buyer on the seller’s standard terms which included, among others, a variation clause on price.
-The buyer sought to order the tool by sending a purchase order on its own standard terms which provided for fixed pricing of the good with no room for variation, contrary to the seller’s terms.
-The purchase order entailed a tear-off acknowledgement slip of acceptance of the buyer’s business terms.
-The acknowledgement slip was duly signed by the seller and returned the slip to the buyers.
+In Butler, the seller offered to sell a tool to the buyer using the seller’s standard terms, which included, among others, a variation clause on price.
+The buyer sought to order the tool by sending a purchase order on its own standard terms, providing a fixed price with no room for variation — a situation that fell into the battle of forms category.
+The purchase order included a tear-off acknowledgement slip of acceptance of the buyer’s business terms.
+The seller promptly signed and returned the acknowledgment slip to the buyer.

-However, the return slip was attached to a letter by the seller stating that they were carrying out the order on the terms of the original offer.
+However, the returned slip was accompanied by a letter from the seller stating that they were carrying out the order on the terms of the original offer.
 Subsequently, the seller varied the price and sought to invoke the clause in their standard terms.

-In this case, it was decided that the contract was concluded on the buyer’s terms and as such the Seller’s price variation clause was not incorporated.
+In this case, aligned with the principles of the battle of forms contract law, it was decided that the contract was formed on the buyer’s terms and as such, the Seller’s price variation clause was not incorporated.
+This illuminates the “last shot rule” in the battle of forms scenario.

 Traditional Mirror-Image Approach

-In Contract Law the traditional approach that Courts use is the Mirror-Image Approach.
-In this approach, the Court are of the view that documents that are exchanged between parties must have a clear and rebuttable offer that is mirrored by a clear and rebuttable acceptance, short of which will not form a valid contract.
+In Contract Law, the traditional approach that Courts use is the Mirror-Image Approach, directly influencing the battle of forms of contract law.
+In this approach, the Court views that documents exchanged between parties must feature a clear and rebuttable offer that is mirrored by a clear and unequivocal acceptance, short of which would not form a valid contract.

-What this means is that the acceptance of an offer must not contain additional or different terms from the original offer.
-If other terms or different terms are made, this would, in fact, be a counter offer, and these terms would be binding and incorporated into the contract (i.e who fired the last shot).
+Under this approach, the acceptance of an offer must not contain additional or different terms compared to the original offer.
+If other or different terms are proposed, this would, in fact, be a counteroffer, fitting into the “battle of forms” or “battle of the forms contract law” scenario.
+These terms would be binding and incorporated into the contract, highlighting the “last shot rule” in the battle of forms.

 Is there a different and broader approach?

-Lord Denning MR, while coming to the same conclusion, disagreed on the reasoning of the other Judges.
-He rejected the traditional mirror-image approach and pointing out what he perceived to be limitations of an offer and acceptance approach:
+Lord Denning MR, while arriving at the same conclusion, questioned the reasoning of the other Judges.
+He rejected the traditional mirror-image approach — an important aspect to remember for mirror image conveyancing — and pointed out what he perceived to be the limitations in an offer and acceptance approach:

-Lord Denning’s approach seeks a degree of discretion for the courts to reconcile inconsistent terms between parties where there is a lack of consensus as to the terms to be bound by.
-However, this has not gathered traction given the uncertainty it attracts in commercial transactions.
+Lord Denning’s approach offers a degree of discretion for the courts to reconcile inconsistent terms between parties where there is a lack of consensus about the terms to be bound by.
+It brings a unique spin on the battle of forms contract law and mirror image conveyancing.
+However, this approach has not gained widespread acceptance due to the uncertainty it brings to commercial transactions.

 The Singapore Position

-In the Court of Appeal decision of Gay Choon Ing v Loh Sze Ti Terence Peter and Another Appeal 2 SLR 332, the Court of Appeal adopted the traditional mirror approach, finding an agreement where on the objective approach, there has been a final and unqualified acceptance.
-It is also worth noting that Lord Denning’s broader and “somewhat more fluid” approach was not adopted.
+In the Court of Appeal decision of Gay Choon Ing v Loh Sze Ti Terence Peter and Another Appeal 2 SLR 332, the Court of Appeal adopted the traditional mirror approach, finding an agreement where, on the objective approach, there has been a final and unqualified acceptance.
+It is also worth noting that Lord Denning’s broader and “somewhat more fluid” approach was not adopted in the Singapore context.

 The Singapore Courts, however, will examine the whole course of negotiations between the parties.
-To strike a balance between the different approaches, the court accepted that a “less mechanistic or dogmatic application” of the offer and acceptance approach should be the way forward.
+To strike a balance between the different approaches, the court accepted that a “less mechanistic or dogmatic application” of the offer and acceptance approach should be the way forward in dealing with battle of forms contract law situations.

 Conclusion

-In the exchange of documents/forms between the Seller and Purchaser, the party which fires the last shot will have their terms incorporated into the contract, unless the other party objects to the material alteration of the offer and this objection are made know to the offeror who is in effect giving a counter-offer.
-An “acceptance” which does not give an unqualified assent to all the terms and conditions offered in the original offer and introduces material new terms is in fact, not an actual acceptance but a counteroffer which wholly extinguishes the original offer.
+In the exchange of documents/forms between the Seller and Purchaser, the party firing the last shot in the battle of forms will have their terms incorporated into the contract, unless the other party objects to the material alteration of the offer, and this objection is made known to the offeror who is effectively giving a counter-offer.
+An “acceptance” that does not provide unqualified assent to all the terms and conditions put forth in the original offer, and introduces material new terms, is in reality not an actual acceptance.
+Instead, it constitutes a counteroffer, which wholly extinguishes the original offer.

 How we can help